 Conditions, the latter of which I also co-published.

-I am a full-time faculty member of the International
+I am a professor of photography at the International

-Limited-residency MFA Photography Program at Hartford Art School, and a visiting lecturer at the
+Limited-residency MFA Photography Program at Hartford Art School/University of Hartford.
+I also worked as a visiting lecturer at the

 Massachusetts College of Art and Design and at the

 I am available as a consultant both for professional photographers and for collectors interested in building and/or